mldbai/mldb/container_files/assets/www/doc/builtin/sql/FromExpression.md

 The following `<JoinType>`s are supported:

-* `left JOIN right` and `left INNER JOIN right` are synonymous.
+**`left JOIN right`, `left INNER JOIN right`**

 The output contains a row for each combination of rows of `left` and rows of `right` that satisfies the join condition.

-* `left LEFT JOIN right`, `left LEFT OUTER JOIN right` are synonymous.
+**`left LEFT JOIN right`, `left LEFT OUTER JOIN right`**

 First, an inner join is performed.
 Then, for each row in `left` that does not satisfy the join condition with any row in `right`, a joined row is added with null values in columns of `right`.
 The output therefore always has at least one row for each row in `left`.

-* `left RIGHT JOIN right` and `left RIGHT OUTER JOIN right` are synonymous.
+**`left RIGHT JOIN right`, `left RIGHT OUTER JOIN right`**

 First, an inner join is performed.
 Then, for each row in `right` that does not satisfy the join condition with any row in `left`, a joined row is added with null values in columns of `left`.
 This is the converse of a left join: the output will always have a row for each row in `right`.

-* `left OUTER JOIN right`, `left FULL JOIN right` and `left FULL OUTER JOIN right` are synonymous.
+**`left OUTER JOIN right`, `left FULL JOIN right`, `left FULL OUTER JOIN right`**

 First, an inner join is performed.
 Then, for each row in `left` that does not satisfy the join condition with any row in `right`, a joined row is added with null values in columns of `right`.
 Also, for each row of `right` that does not satisfy the join condition with any row in `left`, a joined row with null values in the columns of `left` is added.
 The output therefore always has at least one row for each row of both `left` and `right`.

 ## Transpose
 Queries can be made to the transpose of a dataset by using the transpose() function in the FROM expression.
 For example: